ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

 Flash drivers are required by Device Management Client.

 There are two ways to implement flash API: using CMSIS flash algorithms or vanilla C source code.
 We recommend using vanilla C source code, because it's easier to maintain and upgrade.
-It's also more portable across different platforms.
+It's also more portable across different boards.

 ## Bootloader